fakepixels/pace/README.md

 If you have Go 1.24.4 or later installed.
 If you haven't, you can install Go by:

 1. Visit [Go's official download page](https://go.dev/dl/)
-2. Download the installer for your OS:
-   - For macOS: `go1.24.4.darwin-amd64.pkg` (Intel) or `go1.24.4.darwin-arm64.pkg` (Apple Silicon)
-   - For Windows: `go1.24.4.windows-amd64.msi`
-   - For Linux: `go1.24.4.linux-amd64.tar.gz`
-3. Run the installer and follow the prompts
+2. Run the installer and follow the prompts
-4. Verify installation by opening a terminal and running:
+3. Verify installation by opening a terminal and running:
    ```bash
    go version
    ```